jordisr/cellscape/README.md

 ```
 A simple space-filling outline of the entire structure.

-Full description of all options is available by running `python pdb2svg.py --help`.
+Full description of all options is available by running `cellscape cartoon -h`.